fayadh/coinsquare/README.md

-Coinsquare Assignment
+### Coinsquare Assignment

 The project has one main Wallet component, which is made up of 4 other sub components:

-* NetworkInformation: lists requested network information.
+* `NetworkInformation`: lists requested network information.
-* WalletInformation: lists requested wallet information.
+* `WalletInformation`: lists requested wallet information.
-* TransactionHistory: lists the hash history of the latest 5 transactions.
+* `TransactionHistory`: lists the hash history of the latest 5 transactions.
-* TransactionForm: sends BTC to a given address.
+* `TransactionForm`: sends BTC to a given address.

 To run the application: run the server, install the libraries, and start the application.